-Size Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$36.30 billion Sprint Corp.
-Nextel Communicati ons, Inc. - I December 15, 2004 50% - Sprint 50% - Nextel Yes 14 members 7 - Sprint (50%) 7 - Nextel (50%) Timothy M. Donahue, President and CEO of Nextel, to be (Nextel) (Executive); Overland, KS (Sprint)
+Size 1 Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$36.30 billion 2 Sprint Corp.
+Nextel Communication s, Inc. Sprint Nextel Corp.
+December 15, 2004 Yes 50% - Sprint 50% - Nextel Yes 14 members 7 - Sprint (50%) 7 - Nextel (50%) Gary D. Forsee, Chairman and CEO of Sprint, to be CEO 3 Timothy M. Donahue, President and CEO of Nextel, to be Executive Chairman 4 Gary D. Forsee to become Chairman on the earlier of the third anniversary of the completion of the merger or a vacancy in the Chairmanshi p.
+Reston, VA (Nextel) (Executive); Overland, KS (Sprint) (Operational)

-Source: Westlaw Business (previously GSI Online).
+1 Source: Westlaw Business (previously GSI Online).
 According to Westlaw Business, size is the total value of consideration paid by the acquirer, excluding fees and expenses.
 The dollar value includes the amount paid for all common stock, common stock equivalents, preferred stock, debt, options, assets, warrants, and stake purchases made within six months of the announcement date of the transaction.
 Liabilities assumed are included in the value if they are publicly disclosed.
 Preferred stock is only included if it is being acquired as part of a 100% acquisition.
 If a portion of the consideration paid by the acquirer is common stock, the stock is valued using the closing price on the last full trading day prior to the announcement of the terms of the stock swap.
 If the exchange ratio of shares offered changes, the stock is valued based on its closing price on the last full trading date prior to the date of the exchange ratio change.
 The number of shares at date of announcement is used for the purposes of calculations.

-&lt;sup>2 Consideration included a cash element capped at approximately \$2.8 billion.
+2 Consideration included a cash element capped at approximately \$2.8 billion.

-The CEO may only be removed from office upon a greater than two-thirds vote of the combined board of directors.
+3 The CEO may only be removed from office upon a greater than two-thirds vote of the combined board of directors.

-The Executive Chairman may only be removed from office upon a greater than two-thirds vote of the combined board of directors.
+4 The Executive Chairman may only be removed from office upon a greater than two-thirds vote of the combined board of directors.

-Size Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$13.03 billion Symantec Corp.
+Size 1 Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$13.03 billion Symantec Corp.
 VERITAS Software Corp.
 Symantec Corp.
 December 16, 2004 Yes 60% - Symantec 40% - VERITAS No 10 members 6 - Symantec (60%) 4 - VERITAS (40%) John W. Thompson, Chairman and CEO of Symantec, to be Chairman and CEO Gary L. Bloom, Chairman, President and CEO of VERITAS to be Vice Chairman and President.
 None.
-Cupertino, California (Symantec) \$12.19 billion Exelon Corporation Exelon Electric & Gas December 20, 2004 Yes 68% - Exelon 32% - PSEG No 18 members 12 - Exelon (67%) 6 - PSEG (33%) John W. Rowe, Chairman, President and CEO of Exelon, to be President and CEO.
-E. James Ferland, Chairman, President and CEO of PSEG, to be non-executive Chairman until his retirement in 2007.
+Cupertino, California (Symantec) \$12.19 billion Exelon Corporation Public Service Enterprise Group Incorporated 5 Exelon Electric & Gas December 20, 2004 Yes 68% - Exelon 32% - PSEG No 18 members 12 - Exelon (67%) 6 - PSEG (33%) John W. Rowe, Chairman, President and CEO of Exelon, to be President and CEO.
+E. James Ferland, Chairman, President and CEO of PSEG, to be non- executive Chairman until his retirement in 2007.
 John W. Rowe will become Chairman following E. James Ferland's retirement.
-Chicago, IL (Exelon) \$17.35 billion May Department Stores Co.
-Federated Department Stores Inc. Federated Department Stores Inc. February 28, 2005 Yes Federated - 64% May - 36% No 10 members 8 - Federated (80%) 2 • May (20%) Terry Lundgren, Chairman, President and CEO of Federated, with remain Chairman, President and CEO of Federated None New York, NY and Cincinnati, OH (Federated)
+Chicago, IL (Exelon)

-Deal was terminated.
+5 Deal was terminated.